trottadavide/trottadavide.github.io/content/publication/Pubb_4/index.md

 publication: In *Journal of logic and computation*

-abstract: G ̈odel’s Dialectica interpretation was designed to obtain the consis- tency of Peano arithmetic via a proof of consistency of Heyting arithmetic and double negation.
-In recent years, proof theoretic transformations (so- called proof interpretations) based on G ̈odel’s Dialectica interpretation have been used systematically to extract new content from proofs and so the interpretation has found relevant applications in several areas of math- ematics and computer science.
+abstract: G odel’s Dialectica interpretation was designed to obtain the consis- tency of Peano arithmetic via a proof of consistency of Heyting arithmetic and double negation.
+In recent years, proof theoretic transformations (so- called proof interpretations) based on G odel’s Dialectica interpretation have been used systematically to extract new content from proofs and so the interpretation has found relevant applications in several areas of math- ematics and computer science.
 Following our previous work on ‘G ̈odel fi-